27 Mar 2025

 • From April 2026, income tax returns and self-assessments will need to be digitally recorded and submitted quarterly instead of annually, through making tax digital compliant software.

-There will be no change to tax payments and the deadlines for these.
+In terms of process, there will be no change to tax payments and the deadlines for these.
 VAT returns should also be filed separately.

-Who is affected by MTD for ITSA?
+Who is affected by Making Tax Digital for Income Tax?

 From April 2026